leonp/portion/README.md

 ## Pagination

-Includes `Gemfile` and `_config.yml` entries to enable pagination and set up an <abbr title="Really Simple Syndication">RSS</abbr>.
+Includes `Gemfile` and `_config.yml` entries to enable pagination.
 Does mean you won't be able to use this theme on Github Pages.
 Try [Netlify](https://netlify.com) instead and you'll get free SSL too.

 Set the number of posts per page with the `paginate` variable in `_config.yml`.

+## RSS feed

+Find the site feed at `/feed/index.xml`.

 ## Styles